syncfusion-content/javascript-docs/js/RangeNavigator/User-Interactions.md

 ![](/js/RangeNavigator/User-Interactions_images/User-Interactions_img4.png)

-## Range Selection behavior
+## Range selection

-Allows to show the value between the particular periods (i.e) from 1st January to 1st February and so on.
-The default value is true.
-If we set the "allowNextValue" property as false, it allows to show the value between the particular periods.(i.e) from 1st January to 31st January and so on.
+You can use the "allowNextValue" property to show the values between particular periods, e.g. between 1st January and 1st February.
+The default value of this property is true.
+If you set this property to false, values can be shown between the particular periods.

 {% highlight javascript %}